 In the first plans, both Tesman and Mrs. Elvsted show far more knowledge of the relationship which has existed between Hedda and Lövborg.
-In the first act of the play as finally completed, Mrs. Elvsted says, "A woman's shadow stands between Eilert Lövborg and me."
+In the first act of the play as finally completed, Mrs, Elvsted says, "A woman's shadow stands between Eilert Lövborg and me."
 Hedda asks, "Who can that be?" and Mrs. Elvsted replies, "I don't know."
 But in the earlier version, Mrs. Elvsted answers directly: "It is you, Hedda."
+This

-This knowledge on the part of Mrs. Elvsted and Tesman might have great dramatic value in the development of the play; the only test by which this element can be accepted or discarded is its effect on the climax.
-Ibsen uses this test; if people know about Hedda and Lövborg, it brings her problem to an earlier and different issue; it means that, at an earlier point in the action, her conscious will must be concentrated on protecting herself and on solving this issue.
+10 Introduction to v.12 of the Collected Works of Henrik Ibsen.
+11 Ibsen, opus cit., v.12 knowledge on the part of Mrs. Elvsted and Tesman might have great dramatic value in the development of the play; the only test by which this element can be accepted or discarded is its effect on the climax.
+Ibsen uses this test: if people know about Hedda and Lövborg, it brings her problem to an earlier and different issue; it means that, at an earlier point in the action, her conscious will must be concentrated on protecting herself and on solving this issue.
 But Ibsen wishes to show that Hedda's conscious will is not centered on her relationship to Lövborg or to her husband; "it is the want of an object in life which torments her."
 Ibsen projects this problem in concrete dramatic terms, because he shows that Hedda is conscious of the problem, and is straining her will to the utmost to find a solution.
-In order to show the scope of this struggle, it is better to keep Mrs. Elysted and Tesman in ignorance of the past
+In order to show the scope of this struggle, it is better to keep Mrs. Elvsted and Tesman in ignorance of the past "comradeship" with Lövborg.
+This gives Hedda more opportunity to explore the possibilities of happiness in her environment.
+The circumstances of her death are therefore more inevitable and more fully understood.